pthunga/PFAS-analysis/README.md

-# Assessing bioactivity of PFAs
+# Assessing bioactiivty of PFAs in zebrafish and evaluating effects of physiochemical properties on chemical hit calls

 Data: PFAs from EPA library